Preschool Music and Movement Center

-This well lit music area belongs to Cheryl V. of Cherie's Learning Tree
+This well lit music area belongs to Reader Cheryl V. of Cherie's Learning Tree

-This fabulous music space belongs to FB Community member Rita R.
+This fabulous music space belongs to Reader Rita R.

 Place your Music Space in an area with enough room for the children to move around.
 In addition to the suggested items below, you can also add movement items such as streamers or scarves.

 Naomi G. of Play Matters Preschool included a variety of scarves near her music space